BlockchainCommons/BCSwiftEnvelope/README.md

 ## Note to Implementers

-If you are implementing Gordian Envelope in another language, a basic implementation of the core `Envelope` functionality includes the that found in the files in `Sources/Envelope` *except* the files in the `Features` folder.
-Functionality from the `Features` folder can be added as needed or for completeness.
+If you are implementing Gordian Envelope in another language, a basic implementation of the core `Envelope` functionality includes the that found in the files in `Sources/Core` folder.
+Functionality from the `Sources/Features` folder can be added as needed or for completeness.

 ## Gordian Principles